SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

 Rin:
  - Ex vengeful spirits lose health when scoped
- - Ex vengeful spirit's health has been increased
+ - Ex vengeful spirit's health is increased
  - Ex vengeful spirit's bullets fire less often
- - Ex vengeful spirit spawn rate and location has been adjusted
+ - Ex vengeful spirit spawn rate and location is adjusted
- - Ex vengeful spirit kill reward has been restored
+ - Ex vengeful spirit kill reward is restored
  - Ex vengeful spirits can be grazed
  - Spell card zombie fairies shoot bullets when killed
  - Spell card bullet speed increases with boss level

 Tsukasa:
- - Skill range has been decreased
+ - Skill range is decreased
  - Ex attack shoots more bullets but are less dense; origin point is higher
- - Ex tube speed and spawn rate has been adjusted
+ - Ex tube speed and spawn rate is adjusted

 Mamizou:
- - C1 damage has been increased
+ - C1 damage is increased
  - Skill/Ex attack require less meter
  - Ex attack spawns less enemies

 Yachie:
  - Actionable state after skill occurs faster
- - Ex otter spirit health has been increased
+ - Ex otter spirit health is increased
  - Ex otter spirits lose health when scoped
- - Ex otters spirits shoot more bullets
+ - Ex otter spirits shoot more bullets
- - Ex otter spirit spawn rate has been adjusted
+ - Ex otter spirit spawn rate is adjusted
  - Ex otter spirits can be grazed
- - Ex otter spirit kill reward has been restored
+ - Ex otter spirit kill reward is restored
  - Ex attack will spawn a couple of normal otter spirits in addition to Ex otter spirits

 Saki:
  - C1, skill, and Ex attack require less meter
  - Actionable state after skill occurs faster
- - Ex wolf spirit health has been increased
+ - Ex wolf spirit health is increased
  - Ex wolf spirits lose health when scoped
  - Ex wolf spirits shoot more bullets
- - Ex wolf spirit spawn rate has been adjusted
+ - Ex wolf spirit spawn rate is adjusted
  - Ex wolf spirits can be grazed
- - Ex wolf spirit kill reward has been restored
+ - Ex wolf spirit kill reward is restored
  - Ex attack will spawn a couple of normal wolf spirits in addition to Ex wolf spirits
  - Spell card lasers are longer and travel faster

 Yuuma:
- - Scope speed has been decreased
+ - Scope speed is decreased
  - C1/Skill require more meter
- - C1/Skill size has been decreased and is only active at her front
+ - C1/Skill size is decreased and is only active at her front
- - Ex eagle spirit health has been increased
+ - Ex eagle spirit health is increased
  - Ex eagle spirits lose health when scoped
  - Ex eagle spirits shoot more bullets
- - Ex eagle spirit movement speed and angle has been adjusted
+ - Ex eagle spirit movement speed and angle is adjusted
- - Ex eagle spirit spawn rate has been adjusted
+ - Ex eagle spirit spawn rate is adjusted
  - Extra attack eagle spirits (but not Ex eagle spirits) cannot no longer be scoped until one second after spawning
  - Ex eagle spirits can be grazed
- - Ex eagle spirit kill reward has been restored
+ - Ex eagle spirit kill reward is restored
  - Ex attack will spawn a couple of normal eagle spirits in addition to Ex eagle spirits

 Suika:
  - Actionable state after skill occurs faster
- - Spell card boss health has been increased
+ - Spell card boss health is increased
- - Spell card starting vulnerability has been restored
+ - Spell card starting vulnerability is restored
- - Ex mini Suika health has been increased
+ - Ex mini Suika health is increased

 Biten:
- - Overall shot damage has been increased
+ - Overall shot damage is increased

 Enoko:
- - C1 and skill damage has been decreased
+ - C1 and skill damage is decreased
  - Ex can be grazed for the first 2 seconds after spawning

 Chiyari:
- - Scope damage has been increased
+ - Scope damage is increased
  - Ex have decreased speed and disappear faster
  - Skill dynamically increases size of Ex based on current size, rather than always increasing to the maximum size
  - Ex have no collision for first 30 frames after spawning